Why we do what we do

-- Plastic never dies, it never goes away
+- Plastic never goes away.
+Ever.

-- Every piece of plastic that we have created is still here on earth in one form or another
+Every piece of plastic that we have created is still here on earth in one form or another.

-The reality in Cambodia
+The reality in Cambodia right now

 People who joined a PFC action